tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/TESS-CosmicRayPrimer.rst

 TESS has three main data products.
 We will briefly discuss them here, and lay out how cosmic rays are addressed in the data files.

--  Full Frame Images (FFIs): An FFI is the full set of all science and collateral pixels across all four CCDs of a given camera.
+Full Frame Images (FFIs): An FFI is the full set of all science and collateral pixels across all four CCDs of a given camera.
 In the prime mission (Cycles 1 and 2), they had a cadence of 30-minutes, then 10-minutes in the first extension (Cycles 3 and 4), and 200-seconds in the second extension (Cycle 5+).
 The images are built up from 2-second exposures, with Cosmic Ray Mitigation (CMR) being implemented onboard as described in Section 1.

--  Target Pixel Files (TPFs): These are cutouts of the pixels surrounding pre-selected targets of interest.
+Target Pixel Files (TPFs): These are cutouts of the pixels surrounding pre-selected targets of interest.
 TPFs have a cadence of 120-seconds only in the primary mission, but from the extended mission onwards they may also have a cadence of 20-seconds.
 Cosmic Ray Mitigation is applied onboard for 120-second TPFs, but not for 20-second TPFs.

--  Lightcurves (LCs): Files containing the brightness of a given target over time for pre-selected targets.
+Lightcurves (LC): Files containing the brightness of a given target over time for pre-selected targets.
 Lightcurves are created by combining the flux within a given aperture on the TPF.
 These have cadences of either 2 minutes or, beginning in the extended mission, 20-seconds.
-   120-second tpfs have Cosmic Ray Mitigation, while 20-second data products do not.
+120-second LCs have Cosmic Ray Mitigation, while 20-second data products do not.

 All LCs are processed using the Science Processing Operations Center (SPOC) pipeline.
 The SPOC is located at NASA Ames and the pipeline,